uadmin/uadmin/docs/api.rst

         // Initialize the error messages
         errMsg = map[string]string{}

-        // Get any records from the database that maches the name of
+        // Get any records from the database that matches the name of
         // this record and make sure the record is not the record we are
         // editing right now
         todo := Todo{}